No. 1 Alabama tops preseason AP Top 25; Ohio St, 'Dawgs next

 POLL POINTS

 Alabama has been in the preseason top five in each of last 14 seasons and in the preseason top three in 13 straight.
-The Tide’s 31st preseason top-five ranking this year matches Ohio State for second-most in poll history behind Oklahoma’s 37.
+The Tide’s 31st preseason top-five ranking this year matches Ohio State for the most in poll history.

 Turning preseason No. 1 into a national championship has proved tricky throughout history, even for Alabama.

-The Crimson Tide have gone on to win the national championship after starting No. 1 just once under Saban and twice overall.
+The Crimson Tide has gone on to win the national championship after starting No. 1 just once under Saban and twice overall.

 RARITIES AND STREAKS